Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Aperture: The Celestron AstroMaster 70AZ contains a 2.7-inch/70mm achromatic refractor which will give you bright views of objects within our solar system and allow you to spot the different planets, but it won't reach much beyond that.

 Optics: Many other achromatic refractor telescopes aimed at beginners suffer from chromatic aberration — an optical effect that presents you with fuzzy halos of color around the edges of objects.
-But the AstroMaster 70AZ overcomes this by using its unusually long length and focal ratio of just below f/13 to show you the planets in their natural colors.
+But in our review of the Celestron AstroMaster 70AZ, we found that it overcomes this by using its unusually long length and focal ratio of just below f/13 to show you the planets in their natural colors.

-However, whilst it is highly beneficial when looking at bright and nearby objects, this focal ratio makes deep-sky objects appear quite dim and poorly defined.
-So you should only consider this telescope if your main interests lie within our solar system.
+However, while it is highly beneficial when looking at bright and nearby objects, this focal ratio makes deep-sky objects appear quite dim and poorly defined.
+As such, you should only consider this telescope if your main interests lie within our solar system.

 Technology: This is a manual telescope without the bells and whistles of app-powered telescopes and the like.
-It's a great choice if you want a more traditional stargazing experience, then — but we must mention its impressive pan handle and clutch, which makes securing a position and making adjustments easy to do.
-It's an unusual, but very welcome, feature at this price point.
+It's a great choice if you want a more traditional stargazing experience, but we must mention its impressive pan handle and clutch which make securing a position and adjusting easy to do.
+It's an unusual (but very welcome) feature at this price point.

-Accessories: We're very impressed with the complete package of accessories included with the AstroMaster 70AZ.
+Accessories: We were very impressed with the complete package of accessories included with the AstroMaster 70AZ.
 In the box you'll find a tripod, a StarPointer finderscope and an image diagonal.
 There are also two Kellner eyepieces: 20mm (45x magnification) and 10mm (90x).

 Swipe to scroll horizontally